LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Experiments

 \subsection{Results of Generation Phase}

-To simulate the pairwise evaluation process in the RAG framework and to reflect the pervasive presence of model-generated contexts in current information landscape, we task LLMs with performing reading comprehension using reference passages generated from various sources (either by human or by LLMs).
-Acknowledging the substantial body of research highlighting the impact of order on LLM evaluations \cite{zheng2023judging, Wang2023LargeLM}, we design our experiments using two distinct sequencing approaches to mitigate potential ordering bias in this phase.
+To answer \textbf{RQ2}, we task LLMs with performing reading comprehension using reference passages generated from various sources (either by human or by LLMs).
+For each given query, we select two references written by different authors and examine which source the LLM refers to when generating the response.
+Acknowledging the substantial body of research highlighting the impact of order on LLM evaluations \cite{zheng2023judging, Wang2023LargeLM}, we design our experiments using both orders to mitigate potential ordering bias in this phase.